Writing Transformation Challenge 0.1

 Acknowledge The Pain (And Embrace The Fear)

 If we want to connect with ourselves we need to connect with our pain.
 Or with the words of John Green (“The fault in our stars”): “Pain demands to be felt”.
-We don’t have to travel into former lives or visit the anacondas in the rainforest of the Amazonas to get a glimpse of what is going on with our pain.
+We don’t have to travel into former lives or visit the anacondas in the rainforest of the Amazonas to get a glimpse of what our pain feels like.

-If we want to connect with ourselves we need to connect with our pain.
+If we want to connect to ourselves we need to connect to our pain.

 So, how can we deal with suffering in our life?
 How can we ‘humanize’ the pain demon?
 How do we embrace the fear?